 A faculty member and two seniors recently participated in a professional vocal project that used skills taught at JA.
 Director of Performing Arts Kerri Sanders and students Boston Hollingsworth and Sydney Thaxton served as voice talent for an audiobook project released on Audible in November.

 Around the beginning of November, senior Hiser Funderburg went to Head of Upper School Brandi Richardson’s office.
 The senior proposed the idea of allowing Upper School males to grow out their facial hair.
 Richardson talked with Hiser about how there should be a purpose or something of substance to go along with it.

 The Clarion-Ledger announced Sunday that Jackson Academy was named Best Private School in its poll in which Mississippians vote for their most admired businesses, organizations, people, and events.
-In two other categories, voters named Sandra McKay Best Teacher and the JA Carnival Best Festival.
+In three other categories, voters named JA the Best Place to Work, the Performing Arts Center the Best Live Music/Concert Venue, and the JA Carnival Best Festival/Fair.

 The Student Government Association hosted a Leadership Luncheon at JA, inviting student government executive boards from surrounding independent schools and universities.
 Student leaders from Hartfield Academy, Jackson Prep, Madison-Ridgeland Academy, Mississippi College, Mississippi State, and The University of Mississippi attended.